 Where the argument could fall apart

-• The plat could stall at a later stage.
-Preliminary Plat is the first formal approval.
-Site Plan, Construction Documents, and Development Agreement all come later.
-Any one of them can hang a project up for months or kill it entirely.
+- The plat could stall at a later stage.
+The preliminary plat is approved, but it was the first and lowest gate — and expressly does not vest a tenant.
+Site Plan, Construction Documents, and a Development Agreement all still come after it, and any one of them can hang a project up for months or kill it entirely.

 Until one of those plays out, the footprint, the site, and the timing still point at Costco.